Local-First Software

 Bogotá, Colombia

-One of the most beautiful ideas behind the original Unix, that I think unfortunately has gotten lost and is underrated, was the idea of a form of collective computing.
-People would gather as a group and collectively build their tools specific to what their community needs.
+One of the most beautiful ideas behind the original Unix, that I think has unfortunately gotten lost and is now underrated, is the idea of a form of collective computing.
+People would gather as a group and collectively build tools.
 The way Dennis Ritchie described it:

-Using a collection of simple tools, users would then be able to combine these together to build the tools specific to their needs on time-shared machines.
+Using a collection of simple tools, users would then be able to bring these together on time-shared machines and build solutions to meet the needs of their communities.

 People sitting in a circle typing on typewriters, connected to the same computer.